-Her hormones too are unforgiving, and she no longer understands her body.
-Dealing with all these experiences weighs her down, making her prone to exhaustion, anxiety and even depression.
+Your hormones too are unforgiving, and you no longer feel in control of your body.
+Dealing with all these experiences can easily weigh one down, making you prone to exhaustion, anxiety and even depression.
 If you are sailing in this boat, here are tips to help you beat that fatigue during the postnatal period;

-You are not the superwoman you thought you are.
+You are strong, but you are not a person with extraordinary superpower.
 You have a breaking point, and the sooner you realize that, the better for you and everybody else.
 You also cannot handle all the tasks in your home.
 Hey, the home can run smoothly even without you.
 You do not have to be at the centre of every activity in your household.

-If you cannot manage all the household duties such as cleaning, cooking and running errands, seek extra help like rest of your family and friends.
+If you cannot manage all the household duties such as cleaning, cooking and running errands, seek extra help from others like certain professionals or the rest of your family and friends.
 If you do not have someone to help you out, visit a confinement centre and understand the services you can get from them.
 There are so many of them in Singapore that you can visit.
 Just select one that offers the best services and has good reviews.
 You can pay for the services of a nanny who will help you run your home until you have fully recovered.

-Finally, learn to listen to your body.
+Finally, learn to listen to your body and follow what it feels and says.
 If you feel that your body is almost giving up and you are on the verge of collapsing, then you probably are.
 Drop everything and take some rest.
 If you have clothes in the laundry basket, they can wait, if other children require your attention, they too can wait.
 Let your family handle these things while you take care of yourself.
 If you are handling all the duties all by yourself, visit a confinement centre and hire a nanny to help you until you have fully recovered.